 The inability of other cryptocurrencies to allow transactions to be reversed has both positive and negative effects.
-While immutability has its place, there are times in which the ability to reverse a transaction has value, such as chargebacks for online internet purchases.
-Devv handles this by giving senders the optional ability to send their Devv in a representational form of Devv called Devvnero, which can be reversed by the Immediate Node Network (INN) over a defined period of time, similar to reversals by credit card companies.
+While blockchains are innately immutable, there are times in which the ability to reverse a transaction has value, such as chargebacks for online internet purchases.
+Devv handles this by giving senders the optional ability to send their Devv with a protection called DevvProtect.
+Transactions which are DevvProtected, can effectively be reversed (technically, reversals are inverse transactions) by Devvio over a defined period of time, similar to reversals by credit card companies.
 The DevvProtect mechanisms are also a significant competitive advantage in our Blockchain-as-a-Service approach.

 Another of the drawbacks of other cryptocurrencies is the high risk of theft.
 If a private key to a wallet is stolen, for example, then the cryptocurrency in that wallet can be transferred and cannot be recovered.
 Similarly, if a private key to a wallet is lost, the cryptocurrency in that wallet can never be accessed.
-Devv provides optional Devvnero Wallets that protect against theft and loss.
-Devv held in a Devvnero wallet can also be recovered by beneficiaries upon a holder’s death.
+Devv provides optional DevvProtect Wallets that protect against theft and loss.
+Devv held in a DevvProtected wallet can also be recovered by beneficiaries upon a holder’s death.

-A description of Devvnero and Devvio's fraud, theft, and loss protections can be found in the Devv Bluepaper, which can be downloaded here.
+A description of DevvProtect and Devvio's fraud, theft, and loss protections can be found in the Devv Bluepaper, which can be downloaded here.